Martin-Moras/obsidian-git-sync/7. School/Sundar Pichai Ausarbeitung.md

 ![[Sundar Pichai Ausarbeitung 2024-01-14 16.41.52.excalidraw]]
 - How to go India -> Amerika 1993
 	- Trip costs 1000usd
-	- his fammily was poor and couldn't get a loan
+	- his family was poor and couldn't get a loan
 	- took money from family savings
 ## Stanford
 - everything was more expensive